aicybertools/com/README.md

 Upload the extracted PHP script files to the /var/www/html/ directory.

 Open a web browser and navigate to the IP address of your Vultr server.
 You should see the homepage of your PHP script.
+I have installed this script on my website check it aicybertools.com

 Follow the installation instructions provided by your PHP script to complete the installation process.